 Located in the province of Alberta is Lake Louise.
 It is a 50-minute drive away from Banff National Park, the oldest national park in Canada.

-The water also has a great clarity to it which makes for some great underwater exploration opportunities as well!
+The water also has great clarity, which makes for some incredible underwater exploration opportunities!

-In the summer months, you can soak in the turquoise glacial waters, and go kayaking or hiking in the trails nearby.
+In the summer, you can soak in the turquoise glacial waters and go kayaking or hiking on nearby trails.
 Kayaks and canoes can be rented from the nearby office.

 Agnes Tea House is a popular hike to reach the top of the tea house for a drink and views!

 Lake Louise in winter turns into a lovely natural ice skating rink.
-You can bring your own skates, or rent them from the Fairmont Chateaux located near the lake.
-In January every year (sometimes beginning to February), you can participate in the ice carving competition where artists and sculptors from all over the world come in to participate.
+You can bring your skates or rent them from the Fairmont Chateaux near the lake.
+In January every year (sometimes beginning to February), you can participate in the ice carving competition, where artists and sculptors from all over the world come in to participate.

 Canada Landmarks – Ontario